© Crown copyright 2021

 We do not expect drivers to police pupil behaviour.
 Their role is to focus on driving the vehicle safely.

 The home to school travel and transport statutory guidance sets out our expectation that schools should promote appropriate standards of behaviour by pupils on their journey to and from school.

-The guidance for schools on returning in the autumn term sets out that schools should consider updating their behaviour policies with any new rules and policies.
+Schools may wish to consider updating their behaviour policies with any new rules and policies.
 This may include rules relating to behaviour on the way to and from school.
-It also includes the consequences for poor behaviour and deliberately breaking the rules and how they will enforce those rules, including any sanctions.
+It also includes the consequences for poor behaviour and deliberately breaking the rules, and how they will enforce those rules, including any sanctions.